juliettm/Contesting-Black-Box-Decisions/README.md

 The interpretable model can be found in the `interpretable_model` folder.
 The model is a Decision Tree trained on the results of the black-box model.
 The results of the black-box model are used as the target variable for the Decision Tree.
 Acc = 0.7.
 By running the file `im_app.py` a simple web application is launched.
 The user can input the features of a customer and the model will predict whether the customer is a good or bad customer.
 The interface will also show the features path for the prediction.

+The app is publicly available at [GermanCredit](https://huggingface.co/spaces/juliettm/GermanCredit) space in HuggingFace.

 ## Running the code

 The code can be run using a virtual environment.
 If you haven't already installed virtualenv, you can do so using pip by running the following command: